alesti/cluster-in-a-box/frame-box-connection.md

 # Connect the inner cage to the case

-I am not sure yet if i want to connect the alu frame in a solid way to the case.
+(In the time i started to write stuff down) I was not sure yet if i want to connect the alu frame in a solid way to the case.
 It might be also possible to establish a tight fit but no direct connection.

-But if, i need to explore the possibilities.
+But if, i needed to explore the possibilities.

 There are slots on the brim of the lid and the bottom, and the manufacturer has matching hardware to slot in.